vasylenko/devdosvid.blog/content/posts/2020/ansible-secrets-aws-ssm-sm/index.md

 date: "2020-08-06T00:00:00Z"
 title: Manage Ansible playbook secrets with AWS services
 description: A quick guide to secure secrets management with Ansible in AWS
+summary: A quick guide to secure secrets management with Ansible in AWS
 images: ["2020-08-06-ansible-secrets-aws-ssm-sm.png"]
 cover:
     image: "2020-08-06-ansible-secrets-aws-ssm-sm.png"